-In 2011 we achieved Foundation Trust status, which enables greater local accountability and greater financial freedom.
+We achieved Foundation Trust status in 2011, which enables greater local accountability and greater financial freedom.
 We are licensed as a foundation trust by Monitor, a government regulator.

 The Council of Governors is part of the governance structure and holds the Trust Board to account.
 This means it appoints the non-executive directors and auditors and can challenge the decisions of the Trust Board.
 Some of the governors are elected by the Trust’s public and staff membership, while others are appointed by local stakeholders such as the local PCTs and councils.